-How I use it: I scoop with the spatula a very small quantity of the cream (almond size or even smaller), warm it in my hands and apply it and massage it on my face and sometimes on my neck.
-Sometimes I leave it in for a little while, then gently wipe it away with the wet muslin cloth included with your purchase.
-If I have make up on I may have to apply one more time, depending on how much make-up is to be removed.
+I scoop with the spatula a very small quantity of the cream (almond size or even smaller), warm it in my hands and apply it and massage it on my face and sometimes on my neck.
+Sometimes I leave it in for a little while.
+Then gently wipe it away with the wet muslin cloth included with your purchase.
+If I have make-up on I may have to apply one more time, depending on how much make-up is to be removed.
 Tip: if your face is clean, you can apply and let it on as a mask, for the night.
 It’s super moisturizing.

-BRIGHTENING FACIAL OIL No.1, with a blend of seven natural oils and Vitamin C. I love things that smell good, and this oil is divine.
-It has a citrus smell, and it wakens me up and put me in a good mood the moment I smell it.
+With a blend of seven natural oils and Vitamin C. I love things that smell good, and this oil is divine.
+It has a citrus smell.
+It wakes me up and puts me in a good mood the moment I smell it.
 I just apply few drops on the palm of my hand, then gently apply it on my face and neck and massage it into the skin.
-This is an award winning product and I can see why.
+This is an award-winning product and I can see why.

-COUNTERMATCH ADAPTIVE MOISTURE LOTION.
 This is my last step when I go without make-up (most of my days).
 The skin is already so moist and soft from the previous steps, I only need to add a little bit of this moisturizer to finish it off.
-It’s a soft and lightweight cream but keep my skin hydrated the entire day.
+It’s a soft and lightweight cream but keeps my skin hydrated the entire day.

 Once a week (usually in the weekends), I apply the No.3 BALANCING CHARCOAL FACIAL MASK for a deep cleanse of my pores.

-My little DYI secret.
 Throughout the day I apply a rosewater spray I make at home by mixing organic Bulgarian rose water with few drops of argan, rosehip and jojoba oils, one drop of geranium and one or two of lavender essential oils.
 Geranium tends to be a strong one that’s why I only add one drop.
 I use an empty glass bottle spray I buy from Whole Foods.
-If you keep it in the fridge, it’s even more refreshing, .
-If DYI cosmetics is not your thing, you can get one ready made from Beautycounter.
+If you keep it in the fridge, it’s even more refreshing, If DIY cosmetics is not your thing, you can get one ready made from Beautycounter.

 For an introductory post on why avoiding endocrine disruptors is part of the Plant Paradox Program, check out my page SAFER SKINCARE.

 PS.
 Do you wonder if cosmetic products made of ingredients that contain lectin are safe?
 I was too and asked Dr. Steven Gundry this question.
-Good news, lectins do not affect us through our skin.
+The good news, lectins do not affect us through our skin.